kr45732/rust-query-api/README.md

 - `ADMIN_API_KEY`: Admin key required to use raw SQL parameters.
 Will default to the API_KEY if not provided
 - `POSTGRES_URL`: Full URL of a PostgreSQL database
 - `WEBHOOK_URL`: Discord webhook URL for logging
-- `FEATURES`: The features (QUERY, PETS, LOWESTBIN, UNDERBIN) you want to be enabled separated with a '+'
+- `FEATURES`: The features (QUERY, PETS, LOWESTBIN, UNDERBIN, AVERAGE_AUCTION) you want to be enabled separated with a '+'

 ## Usage
 ### Endpoints